arduino/docs-content/content/hardware/02.hero/boards/uno-r4-wifi/tutorials/cheat-sheet/cheat-sheet.md

 - `analogReadResolution(12)`
 - `analogReadResolution(14)`

+To learn more about the ADC capabilities of the UNO R4 WiFi, check out the [ADC-Resolution Guide](/tutorials/uno-r4-wifi/adc-resolution).

 ### OPAMP Pins

 The **RA4M1** has an internal OPAMP that is exposed on the UNO R4 WiFi as follows: